Ahmed Faraz Gulzari

-Ahmed Faraz Gulzari (born 25 June 2007) is a Pakistani footballer who plays as a forward for Melbourne City Youth and the Pakistan national team.
+Ahmed Faraz Gulzari (born 25 June 2007) is a Pakistani footballer who plays as a forward for Melbourne Victory Youth and the Pakistan national team.

 Club career

 Gulzari started playing for Melbourne based club Berwick City in 2021.
 He joined Melbourne City Youth in 2024.
 At the 2025 Victoria Premier League 1 season, he scored 12 goals in 22 appearances with the under-23 team.

 International career

 Gulzari made his senior international debut with Pakistan against Afghanistan at the 2027 AFC Asian Cup qualification on 9 October 2025, ending in a goalless draw.

 Playing style

 Gulzari mainly plays as a winger in both left and right, and also play as a striker.